azukaar/GuPM/readme.md

 -- use NPM

-g install npm://react@1 #will save in gupm.json g install -p npm react@1 #will save in package.json
+g install npm://react@1 -- will save in gupm.json
+g install -p npm react@1 -- will save in package.json
 ```

 ### remove